Pnlalessio/DLAI_project/README.md

    3. 'python train.py --remember_training_cma yes --feature_retrieval_strategy colors_and_positions --active_double_self_attention_on_best_patches yes'

 # Testing on pre-trained models
 If you want to test the best solutions obtained, navigate to the "test.py" file level.
 Explore the "solutions" folder, which contains three subfolders named "only_positions," "double_self_attention," and "colors_and_positions."
 Each folder contains the best solutions generated from different training types indicated by their names.
-Copy the complete path of the desired solution to test the agent and execute one of the following commands:
+Copy the complete path of the desired solution to test the agent and execute one of the following commands (do not copy the quotation marks):

+If the solution you want to test is located within the "only_positions" folder, copy and execute the following command to the terminal:

+1. 'python test.py --test_from_solution_at "Replace with the path of the solution to be tested" --feature_retrieval_strategy positions --active_double_self_attention_on_best_patches no'

+If the solution you want to test is located within the "colors_and_positions" folder, copy and execute the following command to the terminal:

+2. 'python test.py --test_from_solution_at "Replace with the path of the solution to be tested" --feature_retrieval_strategy colors_and_positions --active_double_self_attention_on_best_patches no'

+If the solution you want to test is located within the "double_self_attention" folder, copy and execute the following command to the terminal:

+3. 'python test.py --test_from_solution_at "Replace with the path of the solution to be tested" --feature_retrieval_strategy colors_and_positions --active_double_self_attention_on_best_patches yes'

 # Procgen StarPilot gameplay demo